 Depending on the state, a person charged with criminal child abandonment faces a wide range of penalties and sentencing options, depending on whether the state makes it a felony or misdemeanor.
 A court will take the factors listed above into consideration - but the penalties may include fines, termination of parental rights, supervised access to the child, and jail time.

-In addition, a person may face reckless abandonment charges of a greater penalty if a child dies as a result of the abandonment.
+In addition, a person may face reckless abandonment charges of a greater penalty if a child dies as a result of the desertion.

-How Can You Protect Yourself?
+How Can You Protect Yourself and Your Loved Ones?
 Call a Defense Attorney Today

-Some cases of child abandonment aren't always clear and can fall into a gray area of the law.
+Some cases of abandonment aren't always clear and can fall into a gray area of the law.
 If you're facing child abandonment charges, you should consult with a criminal defense lawyer in your area who may be able to reduce or lessen the severity of penalties in your case or get it dismissed altogether.
 Take the first step by contacting an experienced criminal defense attorney in your area.